NVIDIA/hpc-container-maker/docs/building_blocks.md

 be installed by downloading the tar package file.
 If False, install from the package repository.
 The default is False.

+- __toolchain__: The toolchain object to be used to configure the HPC SDK with a specific GNU toolchain.
+The default is empty, i.e., use the default GNU toolchain.

 - __url__: The location of the package that should be installed.
 The default value is `https://developer.download.nvidia.com/hpc-sdk/nvhpc_X_Y_Z_cuda_multi.tar.gz`, where `X, `Y`, and `Z` are the year, version, and architecture whose values are automatically determined.

 - __version__: The version of the HPC SDK to use.
 Note when `package`